flexy69905/WeatherApp/README.md

 # WeatherApp
-A simple weather app that predicts weather conditions using the weather API
+A simple weather app that predicts weather conditions using the weather API made using React Native